MarkKhramko/nodester/Readme.md

 ### Goal

-The goal of `nodester` is to be a robust and flexible framework that makes iterative development easy.
+The goal of `nodester` is to be a robust and flexible framework that makes development in iteratations easy, and further scale possible.

 ## LICENSE